“Marlowe’s Life.” The Marlowe Society, www.marlowe-society.org/christopher-marlowe/life/.

 Robert Poley (Pooley) Robert Poley spied for the Elizabethan government, carried messages, and played a key role in the Babington Plot.
 Robert Poley worked as a messenger and spy for the British Government, under the employ of Sir Robert Cecil and Sir Francis Walsingham.
 He was present for

-William Shakespeare (1564-1616) Although not a ‘Londoner,’ Shakespeare spent most of his adult life there, writing, performing plays, and socializing in the same literary circle as Christopher Marlowe and other University Wits.
-After Shakespeare left Stratford Avon to pursue
+William Shakespeare (1564-1616) Although not a “Londoner,” Shakespeare spent most of his adult life there writing and performing plays, socializing in the same literary circle as Christopher Marlowe and other University Wits.
+After Shakespeare left Stratford-upon-Avon to pursue his professional

 Nicholas Skeres Nicholas Skeres (March 1563 – c.1601), was a con-man and government informant.
 Nicholas Skeres came from a wealthy family, as his father was a member of The Guild of Merchant Taylors.
 He worked as a servant for Thomas Walsingham.
 He was a government provocateur and a part

-Richard Topecliffe Richard Topcliffe (1531-1604) was an interrogator at the Tower of London.
+Richard Topcliffe (1531-1604) was an interrogator at the Tower of London.
 Born on November 14, 1531 in Londonshire, Topcliffe lost both his parents by age 12.
 Later, he was orphaned by his uncle.
 According to records, Topcliffe served Queen Elizabeth in 1557 at the Tower of London or Bridewell Prison (Bindoff).
-Bridewell is presumed where Topcliffe interrogated Kit Marlowe’s
+Bridewell is presumed where Topcliffe interrogated Kit Marlowe’s roommate, Thomas Kyd.
+While

 Thomas Kyd (1558-1594) was an influential Elizabethan playwright whose most famous plays include The Spanish Tragedy and The Tragedy of Soliman and Perseda.
-His parents were Anna and Francis Kyd; he was and was baptized at Saint Mary Woolnoth church in London on November 6, 1558.
-His father was a member of London’s Company of Scriveners.
-Kyd may have been a scrivener for
+His parents were Anna and Francis Kyd; he was baptized at Saint Mary Woolnoth church in London on November 6, 1558.
+His father was a member of London’s Company of

 Thomas Drury (1551-1603), a government informant, accused Marlowe of atheism.
 Thomas Drury worked for Sir Nicholas Bacon as a government informant and messenger.
 Drury attended Caius College, but didn’t earn a degree.
 He was arrested in 1585 for no documented reason.
 The length of his